Debt Consolidation – Credit Cards and Personal Loans Usually private debt has a higher interest rate because the debt isn’t…

-Using our theoretical example, note that in the chart above there is nearly 3 TIMES MORE INTEREST paid in the first 5 years (blue bar) than you pay off the loan balance (orange bar)?
+Using our theoretical example, note that in the chart above there is nearly 3 TIMES MORE INTEREST paid in the first 5 years (RED bar) than you pay off the loan balance (GREY bar)?

 The implication is clear – if you can make ‘extra repayments’ in the early years of a loan it will be paid out quicker with a lower total interest bill.

 Minimum repayments are going to just be covering the interest payments (their ‘risk fee’ for lending you their money) and a minimum balance repayment.

 In order to pay less interest there are two things you could focus on.